renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 sem-service start mongodb 3.2
 ```
 ## <a name="release-process" href="#release-process" style="background-color:red;">Release process</a>
-- **Rolling release** - Add note what this means and link to https://en.wikipedia.org/wiki/Rolling_release
+- **Rolling release**: - Ubuntu 18.04 platform will be automatically updated in short increments, meaning that users will always have the latest versions of software without having to take any action on their side.
+Read more about rolling release [here] (https://en.wikipedia.org/wiki/Rolling_release).
 - **Schedule**: The image will be updated bi-weekly, on the first and third week of every month.
-Updates can be followed on Semaphore Changelog.Updates may happen sooner if there are any security updates or bug fixes that need to be implemented.
+Updates can be followed on [Semaphore Changelog](https://semaphoreci.com/docs/platform-changelog.html).
+Updates may happen sooner if there are any security updates or bug fixes that need to be implemented.
-- **No action required** from user side (was not like this before)
+- **No action required**: Since rolling release process is used to update this image no action is required on user side.
+Newest version of software and services will be automatically available to users once the update happenes.

 ## <a name="supported-stack" href="#supported-stack">Supported software stack</a>